Program Overview

 • the maximum or minimum payment set by the PLR Commission

-Each January, the payments are calculated, checked and finalized, and the cheques and reports are produced.
-Envelopes are mailed to authors in mid-February.
+Each January, the payments are calculated, checked and finalized, and the payments and reports are produced.
+Results are sent to authors in mid-February.

-Note: If a cheque is not cashed by the end of the calendar year, the amount is placed back into the PLR author payment budget for the following year.
+Note: If a payment is not cashed by the end of the calendar year, the amount is placed back into the PLR author payment budget for the following year.

 Public Lending Right International (PLRI)

 More than 30 countries around the world have PLR programs.
-Canada's PLR program is a member of Public Lending Right International (PLRI).
-PLRI brings together organizations which oversee PLR programs around the world, to exchange information, develop best practices and promote PLR.
+Canada’s PLR program is a member of Public Lending Right International (PLRI).
+PLRI brings together organizations that oversee PLR programs around the world exchange information, develop best practices and promote PLR programs.
 Learn more about PLRI.